thiblahute/meson-website/Reference-manual.md

 ### add_global_arguments

-Adds the positional arguments to the compiler command line for the language specified in <tt>language</tt> keyword argument.
+Adds the positional arguments to the compiler command line for the language specified in `language` keyword argument.
 Note that there is no way to remove an argument set in this way.
 If you have an argument that is only used in a subset of targets, you have to specify it in per-target flags.

-The arguments are used in all compiler invocations with the exception of compile tests, becausmes you might need to run a compile test with and without the argument in question.
+The arguments are used in all compiler invocations with the exception of compile tests, because you might need to run a compile test with and without the argument in question.
 For this reason only the arguments explicitly specified are used during compile tests.

+### add_global_link_arguments

+Like `add_global_arguments` but the arguments are passed to the linker.

 ### add_languages